hariprasanths/synchly/README.md

 ## Features

-* **Backup scheme** - Synchly uses a [Grandfather-father-son backup rotaion scheme](https://en.wikipedia.org/wiki/Backup_rotation_scheme#Grandfather-father-son) (daily, weekly, monthly) that is fully customizable. <br/>Default schedule: 7 dailies + 8 weeklies + 6 monthlies (at max there will be 21 backups at a given instant).
+* **Backup scheme** - Synchly uses a [Grandfather-father-son backup rotation scheme](https://en.wikipedia.org/wiki/Backup_rotation_scheme#Grandfather-father-son) (daily, weekly, monthly) that is fully customizable. <br/>Default schedule: 7 dailies + 8 weeklies + 6 monthlies (at max there will be 21 backups at a given instant).
-* **Flexible scheduling** - Schedule the daily backups to fit your maintenance and development schedule, so that you get a clear picture of your database backups overtime.
+* **Flexible scheduling** - Schedule the daily backups to fit your maintenance and development schedule, so that you get a clear picture of your database backups over time.
 * **Supported Databases**
     * MySQL
     * MongoDB
 * **Compression** - Synchly compresses the database backups to save up space.
-* **Cloud Storage Integration** - Sync the local backups to a remote storage of your choice.
+* **Cloud Storage Integration** - Sync the local backups to remote storage of your choice.
 * **Supported remote storages**
     * Google Drive
     * SFTP
 * **Status notifications** - Get daily status reports for successful and failed backups, delivered when you want them via SMTP to the specified email(s).
-Check [Usage](#-usage) and the [List of Options](#-list-of-options) below.
+Check [Usage](#usage) and the [List of Options](#list-of-options) below.

 ## Prerequisites